cmazakas/liburing/liburing-rs/docs/io_uring_wait_cqe_timeout.md

-Wait for one io_uring completion event with. timeout
+Wait for one io_uring completion event with timeout

 # DESCRIPTION